OneHourGameJam/OneHourGameJam/README.md

 * Common Tasks
 * Migrating to a new server
 * Contributing
+* Overview of site structure, order of operations

 # Requirements
 Requires a web server with PHP 5.6 or later and MySQL or MariaDB.
 Older versions work on PHP 5.4.